Date

 14:00 – 15:30

-Discussion 8: From Data to mortgages to crypto: Rethinking products and services
+Workshop 8: From data to mortgages to crypto: New Banking Business Models

 AI is redefining what banks can offer to customers.
 From personalised mortgages to crypto and IoT-driven services, product innovation must keep pace with new technologies and evolving customer lifestyles.
 This session challenges participants to think beyond current offerings and explore what will create real value in the intelligent economy.

-• The role of digital assets and crypto in future banking
+• Digital assets and crypto in future banking

 Session includes discussion papers and structured dialogues.